Cornutum/tcases/tcases-openapi/Running-Api-Test-Cases.md

 #### Creating an API test, step-by-step ####

-Here's a step-by-step outline of how to use the TestWriter API to convert an OpenAPI spec into an executable test.
+Here's a step-by-step outline of how to use the TestWriter API to convert an OpenAPI definition into an executable test.

   1. Create a [`TestCaseWriter`](http://www.cornutum.org/tcases/docs/api/org/cornutum/tcases/openapi/testwriter/TestCaseWriter.html) instance.
   1. Create a [`TestWriter`](http://www.cornutum.org/tcases/docs/api/org/cornutum/tcases/openapi/testwriter/TestWriter.html) instance that uses this `TestCaseWriter`.
-  1. Generate a request test definition for an OpenAPI spec.
+  1. Generate a request test definition for an OpenAPI definition.
-     * Generate a Tcases system test definition for an OpenAPI spec using one of the `getRequestTests()` methods of the [`TcasesOpenApiIO`](http://www.cornutum.org/tcases/docs/api/org/cornutum/tcases/openapi/io/TcasesOpenApiIO.html) class.
+     * Generate a Tcases system test definition for an OpenAPI definition using one of the `getRequestTests()` methods of the [`TcasesOpenApiIO`](http://www.cornutum.org/tcases/docs/api/org/cornutum/tcases/openapi/io/TcasesOpenApiIO.html) class.
      * Generate a request test definition using [`getRequestCases`()](http://www.cornutum.org/tcases/docs/api/org/cornutum/tcases/openapi/resolver/RequestCases.html#getRequestCases-org.cornutum.tcases.SystemTestDef-org.cornutum.tcases.openapi.resolver.ResolverContext-).